 Highlights of Florida are:

 - Architecture of the late 19th and 20th century.
 The rich people want to live in warm places and they want to live with wide scope.
 Thus Florida has been a showcase of Moorish and Spanish Revival, Art Deco and more recent architecture styles.

 - Natural springs and underwater caves.
 In Florida are located some of the most powerful springs of the world.
 It is not that rare to see rivers disappearing underground and after some kilometres turning up again.

 - Beacon Woods – Waynes World System – Pasco County.
 Long underwater cave system, total length of explored passages – 18,288 m.

 - Devil’s Den – Levy County.
-A karst window, where through a narrow opening opens a view on large subterranean river.
-Here found remains of animals, prehistoric human activities.
+A karst window: here through a narrow opening opens a view on large subterranean river.
+Here were found remains of animals, prehistoric human activities.

 - Falling Waters Sink – Washington County.
 35 m deep and 6.5 m wide sinkhole.
 In wet season a stream falls in the sinkhole, forming 22 m high waterfall – the highest in Florida.